Lithops francisci: Reproduction

-These plants are obligate outcrossers and produce small yellow flowers during their reproductive season in the autumn.
-Each head may only produce a single flower.
+These plants produce small yellow flowers during their reproductive season in the autumn.
+Each head only produces a single flower.
 The flower emerges as a bud which rises from the central fissure, separating the bifurcated leaves.
-It tends to maintain through the winter, slowly drawing resources out of the succulent leaves.
-L. francisci produces a fruit most commonly with 5 loculed capsules, though it has been known to produce a sixth at times.

-The seeds of the fruit are yellow to yellowish brown and have a rugose texture coating similar to that of the modified leaf.
+L. francisci is an obligate outcrosser and pollinated flowers produce a capsule.
+The capsules usually have five locules, occasionally six.
+The seeds are yellow to yellowish brown and have a rugose texture coating similar to that of the modified leaf.